fmnoise/flow/README.md

 (catching java.lang.Exception (call (/ 1 0)))
 ```

-`then` applies its first agrument(function) to its second agrument(value) if value is not an exception, otherwise it just returns that exception:
+**then** applies its first agrument(function) to its second agrument(value) if value is not an exception, otherwise it just returns that exception:
 ```clojure
 (->> (call (/ 1 0)) (then inc)) => #error {:cause "Divide by zero" :via ...}
 (->> (call (/ 0 1)) (then inc)) => 1
 ```

-`else` works as opposite, simply returning non-exception values and applying given function to value in case of exception:
+**else** works as opposite, simply returning non-exception values and applying given function to value in case of exception:
 ```clojure
 (->> (call (/ 1 0)) (else (comp :cause Throwable->map))) => "Divide by zero"
 (->> (call (/ 0 1)) (else (comp :cause Throwable->map))) => 0
 ```

-`either` works similar to else, but accepts another value (default) and returns it in case of exception given as first agrument, otherwise it returns first agrument, so `(either default x)` is just a sugar for `(else (constantly default) x)`
+**either** works similar to else, but accepts another value (default) and returns it in case of exception given as first agrument, otherwise it returns first agrument, so `(either default x)` is just a sugar for `(else (constantly default) x)`
 ```clojure
 (->> (call (/ 1 0)) (either 2)) ;; => 2
 (->> (call (/ 0 1)) (either 2)) ;; => 0
 ```

-Another useful functions are `raise` and `thru`:
+Other useful functions are `raise` and `thru`:

-`raise` accepts 1 agrument and in case of exception given, throws it, otherwise simply returns given argument:
+**raise** accepts 1 agrument and in case of exception given, throws it, otherwise simply returns given argument:
 ```clojure
 (->> (call (/ 1 0) raise)) ;; throws ArithmeticException
 (->> (call (/ 0 1) raise)) ;; => 1
 ```

-`thru` accepts value and function, and applies function to value if value is an exception and return given value, so `(thru println x)` can be written as `(else #(doto % println) x)`, so function is called only for side-effects(like error logging).
+**thru** accepts value and function, and applies function to value if value is an exception and return given value, so `(thru println x)` can be written as `(else #(doto % println) x)`, so function is called only for side-effects(like error logging).

 As all described functions accept value as last agrument, they are ideal for `->>` macro or `partial` usage.
 But there are also variations for `->`: `then>`, `else>`, `either>` and `thru>`.